c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 because the parts could not fit in proper order without this part.
 None the less I am convering it in an ideal flow.

 The binary string **`110000 1100110 1011111`** seems to be some string represented in binary.
 Converting the binary to string as is in online tools gives us gibberish like **`Ã5.`**.
-However after starting at the binary string for sometime I relaized that each character should be represented by 1 byte i.e 8 bits but some 0 padding bits are missing in each byte.
+However after staring at the binary string for sometime I realized that each character should be represented by 1 byte i.e 8 bits but some 0 padding bits are missing in each byte.
 Plugging the missing zeros gives us the binary string **`00110000 01100110 01011111`** and converting it to its string representation gives us **`0f_`**.
 We call this as **Unknown part** for now as there is no indication as to where it might fit.